 This website will continue to be updated from time to time with news and information for current and prospective members.

-Personalised renewal letters for 2017 were available for all 2016 members to collect at the AGM on 12th December 2016.
+Personalised renewal letters for 2019 were available for all current members to collect at the AGM on 10th December 2018.
 Those that were not collected at the AGM were posted to members the following day.

 |2 July||Membership form updated - reduced BMFA subs|